DmityL/CO_model/README.md

 Note that spectra are beind combined using velocity shift specified in file *spect_comb.pl* ($dv = 35).
 If velocity shift will be too small, then data will be broken.
 The important parameter is velocity inverval for emission in line 67 of *spect_comb.pl* ($v > -35 and $v < 0).
 All data points outside of this interval will not be included to the combined spectra.
 Thus if you have emission line at ~ -20 km/s, then selecting velocity inverval -35>v>0 and velocity shift dv = 35 is good way to go.

+## 4. Create an initial estimate of model parameters

+In order to get an initial estimate for each clump we need following values for each clump: peak values of 12CO and 13CO lines, linewidth of 13CO line.

+The peak values of 12CO and 13CO